Installations (End-User Flows)

 Behavior:

 :labelchanges the section heading fromPrevious runs/Recent runsto your chosen text.:titlechanges each recent-run row title.
-Use a keyword to pull from a field in the run input, or a string for fixed text.- If neither is set, the UI keeps the existing fallback copy.
+Use a keyword to pull from a field in the run input, or a string for fixed text.- When

 Supported setup form field types: